The 8 Best Cervical Pillows for Neck & Shoulder Pain (2026 Tested)

 The short side is meant for sleeping facing up, while the tall side is meant for sleeping on your side.

-When using the contour pillow on your side, the head lies flat on the bed, the neck is supported by the taller side of the pillow, and the shoulder should not be on the pillow.
+When using the contour pillow on your side, the head lies flat on the bed, the taller side supports the neck, and the shoulder should not be on the pillow.

 What Cervical Pillow Do Chiropractors Recommend?

-Through our research, most chiropractors recommend a firmer pillow – either a memory foam pillow, a latex pillow, or a hybrid pillow (with multiple fills) – all of them will keep their shape better throughout the night, provide more support, and especially helpful for side sleepers.
+Through our research, most chiropractors recommend a firmer pillow – either a memory foam pillow, a latex pillow, or a hybrid pillow (with multiple fills) – all of which will keep their shape better throughout the night, provide more support, and are especially helpful for side sleepers.

 A firm pillow is a good choice for people with severe neck pain since it keeps the head and neck in place while you are sleeping.